 Now you have to find someone to replace Brenda, on top of all the efforts you’re trying to put into finding a replacement for Joe.

 What are you going to do?
 Consider Workable’s recruiting software, for starters.
 Whenever you’re in a bind, wanting to find qualified candidates fast and evaluate them effectively, there’s a Workable feature to support you, from our range of sourcing options, including targeted job advertising campaigns and built-in interview scorecards.
-And if you want to make the business case to your boss, we’ve got you covered too.
+And if you want to make the business case to your boss, we’ve got you covered too, including this guide on how to calculate the ROI of an ATS.
 Your company – colleagues, bosses, and bottom line all together – will thank you for it.

 Bora Kim, Workable’s Corporate Strategy Analyst until 2019, contributed to this report.

 How much does it cost to replace employees?